ZMA, the supplement that supposedly increases Testosterone levels.

-It is the second electrolyte with the greatest presence in the human body, and in food it is found mainly in dried fruits and vegetables.
+It is the second most present electrolyte in the human body, and in food it is found mainly in nuts and vegetables.

 The most common dose found in ZMA supplements is 450mg.

-Avoid formulas that use magnesium oxide, as it is a less efficient form of magnesium, and more likely to have laxative effects, being even used for this purpose.
+Avoid formulas that use Magnesium Oxide, as it is a less efficient form of Magnesium, and more likely to have laxative effects, and is even used for this purpose.

-Finally, we have Vitamin B6 which is one of the vitamins of the B vitamin complex.
+Finally, we have Vitamin B6, which is one of the vitamins in the B vitamin complex.

-This vitamin is found mainly in meat and the dose found in ZMA supplements is usually of 10.5mg.
+This vitamin is found mainly in meat and the dose found in ZMA supplements is normally 10.5mg.

 It is an important cofactor in the metabolism of carbohydrates, proteins and fats.